jimmynotjim/scrollnav/README.md

 	At 1.5kb min'd and GZip'd, scrollNav is pretty unintrusive.
 If you use Ajax to import and initiate it, it's almost negligable.

+## Requirements
+* For in-page usage jQuery 1.7.0 or greater
+* To build source Node 0.10.0 or greater and grunt 0.4.0 or greater

 ## Usage

 ### Import